William Maule, 1st Baron Panmure: Life

 He was born William Ramsay, the younger son of George Ramsay, 8th Earl of Dalhousie and his wife Elizabeth Glen.
-His father was the son of Jean Maule, granddaughter of George Maule, 2nd Earl of Panmure.
+His paternal grandmother was Jean Maule, granddaughter of George Maule, 2nd Earl of Panmure.
 William attended the High School in Edinburgh from 1780 to 1784 as a contemporary as Walter Scott.
 On the death of William Maule in 1782, under the terms of Maule's will, he adopted the surname Maule.

 In 1782, he succeeded to the Maule estates on the death of his great-uncle William Maule, 1st Earl Panmure, and assumed by Royal licence the same year the additional surname and arms of Maule.
 He represented Forfarshire in Parliament in 1796 and again between 1805 and 1831, when Maule was raised to the peerage at the coronation of William IV of the United Kingdom, as Baron Panmure, of Brechin and Navar in the County of Forfar, echoing his great-uncle's title.

 Grace Darling's father William Darling - one of several paintings commissioned by Panmure which are now in the McManus Galleries.